openvinotoolkit/training_extensions/pytorch_toolkit/instance_segmentation/README.md

 This script has a default configuration which conforms to end-to-end Mask R-CNN baseline from Detectron.
-To view all arguments available to configure run
+To view all arguments available to configure, run the command:

 ```bash
 $ python3 tools/train.py --help
 ```

-For fine-tuning just pass a path to a model's weights file to the training script.
+For fine-tuning, pass a path to a file with the model weights to the training script.

 Another option for training models is to use dedicated scripts for particular models (like `tools/train_0050.py`) that solely encapsulate the training setup.

-Instructions for training models from OpenVINO Open Model Zoo can be found in [OpenVINO.md](OpenVINO.md)
+Instructions for training models from the OpenVINO&trade; Open Model Zoo can be found in [OpenVINO.md](OpenVINO.md)

 ## Demo

-`tools/demo.py` script implements a live demo application, that runs a given Mask R-CNN like model on a set of images or a video and shows resulting instance segmentation mask.
-Both PyTorch and OpenVINO backends are supported.
+`tools/demo.py` script implements a live demo application that runs a given Mask R-CNN like a model on a set of images or a video and shows resulting instance segmentation mask.
+Both PyTorch and OpenVINO&trade; backends are supported.

 ### PyTorch

-As input, the demo application takes:
+As an input, the demo application takes:

 * a model
-  * a path to PyTorch `nn.Module` implementing the network of interest specified with a command line argument `--model`
+  * a path to PyTorch `nn.Module` implementing the network of interest specified with a command-line argument `--model`
-  * a path to a file with pre-trained weights specified with a command line argument `--ckpt`
+  * a path to a file with pretrained weights specified with a command-line argument `--ckpt`
 * a source of data:
-  * a path to a single image file or a folder with image files specified with a command line argument `--images`
+  * a path to a single image file or a folder with image files specified with a command-line argument `--images`
-  * a path to a video file or a numeric ID of a web-camera specified with a command line argument `--video`
+  * a path to a video file or a numeric ID of a web camera specified with a command-line argument `--video`
 * preprocessing parameters
   * an image resize mode and target resolution.
-Two options are available here.
+Two options available:
-    `--fix_max SCALE MAXSIZE` command line argument forces image to be resized to such a size, that its shorter and larger sides are not greater than `SCALE` and `MAXSIZE` respectively, while original aspect ratio is left unchanged. `--fit_window MAXHEIGHT MAXWIDTH` option enables the mode, when image height and width are made not greater that `MAXHEIGHT` and `MAXWIDTH` respectively, while original aspect ratio is preserved.
+    - `--fix_max SCALE MAXSIZE` command-line argument forces image to be resized to such a size that its shorter and larger sides are not greater than `SCALE` and `MAXSIZE` respectively, while the original aspect ratio is left unchanged.
+    - `--fit_window MAXHEIGHT MAXWIDTH` option enables the mode when image height and width are made not greater than `MAXHEIGHT` and `MAXWIDTH` respectively, while the original aspect ratio is preserved.
   * a mean value subtracted from every pixel of an image (`--mean_pixel` argument)
 * extra options controlling visualization and performance statistics collection.
-  Please refer to script's help message (run it with `-h` argument) for more details.
+  Refer to the help message of the script (run it with `-h` argument) for more details.

-For example, assuming that `tools/download_pretrained_weights.py` script with default options has been used to fetch public pre-trained models, to run demo on live video stream from a webcam using ResNet50-FPN Mask R-CNN model for instance segmentation run the following command:
+For example, assuming that the `tools/download_pretrained_weights.py` script with default options has been used to fetch public pretrained models, to run the demo on live video stream from a webcam using the ResNet50-FPN Mask R-CNN model for instance segmentation, run the following command:

 ```bash
 $ python3 tools/demo.py \